awsdocs/aws-doc-sdk-examples/javav2/usecases/Creating_Spring_RDS_ Rest/Readme.md

 #### Using the AWS Cloud Development Kit

-Using the AWS AWS Cloud Development Kit (AWS CDK), you can setyp the resources required for this tutorial.
+Using the AWS AWS Cloud Development Kit (AWS CDK), you can set up the resources required for this tutorial.
 (The CDK instructions will go here).

 ## Understand the AWS Tracker React application